delsys-inc/DelsysAPI-UnityExample/README.md

 <img src="https://github.com/delsys-inc/DelsysAPIUnityIntegration/blob/master/Screenshots/ConfigurationSettings.png" />
 9. From File -> Build Settings, select Architecture as x86 from the drop down menu:
 <img src="https://github.com/delsys-inc/DelsysAPIUnityIntegration/blob/master/Screenshots/BuildSettings.png" />
-10. It is advisable to run the standalone exe file from a seperate folder for eg: BuildVersions as shown below.
+10. It is advisable to run the standalone exe file from a separate folder for eg: BuildVersions as shown below.
 You can do so by going to Build Settings, click Build -> Make a new folder and then save the build output in that location.
 <img src="https://github.com/delsys-inc/DelsysAPIUnityIntegration/blob/master/Screenshots/BuildVersions.png"  />
 11. Also make sure that any dll files in the project have x86 checked under Inspector -> Platform Settings